Hermanlangner/saga_weaver/README.md

 ### Postgress

-- If you're using Postgress, you need to generate a migration to setup the saga_weaver table
+- If you're using Postgres, you need to generate a migration to setup the saga_weaver table

 ```elixir
   mix ecto.gen.migration add_saga_weaver_table